Shark/cd40-showroom/README.md

 The [CD-40](https://docs.cd-40.io) Showroom is a full-featured demo environment for CD-40.

-> CD-40 is a platform UX toolkit crafted to provide a next-level developer experience for applications on Kubernetes.
+> CD-40 is a platform UX toolkit for providing a next-level K8s developer experience.
 It streamlines application delivery and introduces pioneering custom action workflows. [[Docs]](https://docs.cd-40.io)

 We're glad that you're trying CD-40!